 By helping prescribe, integrate, and monitor all EHR tools, Cerner’s integration assists clinicians in managing patient workflow in a single place.
-While patients expect to get more access to their health data, Cerner provides them all their health data to engage them in their treatments.
-This also helps care teams to develop the most accurate health plans.
+While patients expect to get more access to their health data, Cerner provides them with all their health data to engage them in their treatments.
+This also helps care teams develop the most accurate health plans.

 Cerner’s single EHR interface offers users options to order treatments and manage conditions like maternity care, behavioral health, surgery preparation, and chronic diseases.
 Integration with Cerner’s workflow allows care teams to monitor patient engagement, get detailed patient data, and identify its impact on the patient’s health.
 Ultimately, Cerner telehealth integration aims to simplify digital health in the healthcare industry.